cabforum/servercert/docs/BR.md

 **Validation Specialist**: Someone who performs the information verification duties specified by these Requirements.

+**Validity Interval**: For CRLs and OCSP Responses, the period of time from thisUpdate through nextUpdate, inclusive.

 **Validity Period**: From RFC 5280 (<http://tools.ietf.org/html/rfc5280>): "The period of time from notBefore through notAfter, inclusive."

 **WHOIS**: Information retrieved directly from the Domain Name Registrar or registry operator via the protocol defined in RFC 3912, the Registry Data Access Protocol defined in RFC 7482, or an HTTPS website.